Chris Dercon: Fondation Cartier, 2022–present

 In 2022, Dercon was appointed director of the Fondation Cartier pour l'Art Contemporain.

 Other activities

-Dercon currently serves as a board member for: Wiels in Brussels, the Fondation d’Entreprise Galleries Lafayette Paris, the Kunstsammlung Nordrhein-Westfalen, the Visual Arts and Museums Commissions of the Ministry of Culture of the Kingdom of Saudi Arabia.
+Dercon currently serves as a board member for Wiels in Brussels, the Fondation d’Entreprise Galeries Lafayette in Paris, the Kunstsammlung Nordrhein-Westfalen in Germany, the Visual Arts and Museums Commissions of the Ministry of Culture of the Kingdom of Saudi Arabia.
 He is also a member of the International Council of the Museum Berggruen.
-In 2021, he was part of the selection committee that chose Elvira Dyangani Ose as first woman and the first Black person to lead MACBA, where he is also part of the acquisition committee.
+In 2021, he was part of the selection committee that chose Elvira Dyangani Ose as first woman and the first black person to lead MACBA, where he is also part of the acquisition committee.

-Dercon has been a member of film festival juries in Brussels, Rotterdam, Locarno and Sarajevo (2014).
+Dercon has been a member of film festival juries at Brussels, Rotterdam, Locarno and Sarajevo (2014).

 Personal life

-Dercon married art dealer Sonja Junkers in 2011.
-Since 2018, he has been in a relationship with actress Birte Carolin von Knoblauch.
+Since 2018, Chris Dercon has been in a relationship with actress Birte Carolin von Knoblauch.